LT-Schmiddy/mm-ez-text-replacement-utils/docs/EZTR Printf Functions.md

 ## Credits

-Special thanks to [mpaland on GitHub](https://github.com/mpaland/) for creating this [embedded printf library](https://github.com/mpaland/printf), as EZTR's printf logic a modified version of this project.
+Special thanks to [mpaland on GitHub](https://github.com/mpaland/) for creating this [embedded printf library](https://github.com/mpaland/printf), as EZTR's printf logic is a modified version of this project.
 The documentation on this page is partially copied from there as well.

 ([https://github.com/mpaland/printf](https://github.com/mpaland/printf))